TonySun1107/STA302H1/README.md

 - Inputs folder contains a data folder with all raw datas
 - Outputs folder contains the paper, R Markdown file of the paper, and references
 - Script folder contains the R file that imports data from the Toronto Open Data Portal

+## LLM Usage Statement
+No LLMs were used for any aspect of this work.